-The Barossa & Plains Jobs Portal is a free service for both employers and job seekers.
-The Barossa & Plains Jobs Portal links local people with local jobs and training while providing employers access to finding the right person.
+The Barossa & Plains Jobs Finder is a free service for both employers and job seekers.
+The Barossa & Plains Jobs Finder links local people with local jobs and training while providing employers access to finding the right person.

 Fair Work Ombudsman

 Information and advice about your workplace rights and obligations including Pay calculators, Awards and Agreements, Leave, Employee Entitlements, Ending Employment and how the Fair work Ombudsman can help.

 HR and People Management

 Are you a business in need of HR advice?
 The B2B program can put you in touch with several professional services to meet your needs.
 For further information click here.

 Responsible for providing work health and safety, public safety and state-based industrial relations services across South Australia.
 As a regulator, SafeWork SA manage the state’s work health and safety functions as well as administering state industrial relations laws.